tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/vivo 通道接入_intl_en.md

-## Operation Scenarios
+## Overview
-The Vivo push channel is a system-level push channel officially provided by Vivo.
+The Vivo channel is a system-level push channel officially provided by Vivo.
 On a Vivo phone, push messages can be delivered through Vivo's system channel without opening the application.
 For more information, please visit [Vivo Push's official website](https://dev.vivo.com.cn/home).

 >?
->- If an application cannot be opened after you click the notification on the debugging version, please find the pop-up window permission and enable it for the current application.
+- If an application cannot be opened after you click the notification on the debugging version, please find the pop-up window permission and enable it for the current application.
->- Vivo channel currently does not support in-app messages, which will be sent through the TPNS channel.
+- The Vivo channel currently does not support in-app messages, which will be delivered through the TPNS channel.
->- Vivo channel imposes a certain limit on the number of daily push messages, as detailed in [Vendor Channel Limit](https://intl.cloud.tencent.com/document/product/1024/35829).
+- The Vivo channel imposes a certain quota limit on the number of daily push messages.
+For more information, please see [Vendor Channel Limit Description](https://intl.cloud.tencent.com/document/product/1024/35829).
 When this limit is exceeded, excessive messages will be pushed through the TPNS channel.
->- Vivo channel pushes messages during 7:00-23:00, and only pushes system messages in other time periods.
-See [How to Apply for Vivo System Message](https://intl.cloud.tencent.com/document/product/1024/36250#vivozhinan) to apply for system message.
+- Operation messages can be pushed through the Vivo channel between 7:00 and 23:00, while only system messages can be pushed in other periods.
+For more information on how to apply for system messages, please see [Vendor Message Categorization Feature Use Instructions](https://intl.cloud.tencent.com/document/product/1024/36250).
->- Vivo channel allows a user to receive up to 5 operational messages per application, and unlimited number of system messages.
+- For the Vivo channel, the maximum number of operation messages one user can receive from one application per day is 5, while the number of system messages is unlimited.
->- Vivo channel is only available in later models and systems.
-For more information, see [Vivo Push FAQs](https://dev.vivo.com.cn/documentCenter/doc/156#w1-08608733).
+- The Vivo channel is supported only on certain newer models and corresponding OS versions.
+For more information, please see [here](https://dev.vivo.com.cn/documentCenter/doc/156#w1-08608733).

 ## Directions
 ### Getting key
-You need to apply to Vivo for enabling the push permission so as to get three keys, namely, `AppID`, `AppKey`, and `AppSecret`.
+1. You need to apply to Vivo for enabling the push permission so as to get three keys, namely, `AppID`, `AppKey`, and `AppSecret`.
 For more information, please see [Quick Integration Guide](https://dev.vivo.com.cn/documentCenter/doc/180).
+2. Copy and paster the `AppId`, `AppKey`, and `AppSecret` parameters of the application into **[TPNS Console](https://console.cloud.tencent.com/tpns)** > **Configuration Management** > **Basic Configuration** > **Vivo Official Push Channel**.

 ### Configuration
 #### Integrating through Android Studio